Unlocking the Benefits of Foam Rolling

 How often should I foam roll?

-It is recommended to foam roll for 10-20 minutes, 3-5 times per week, either before or after a workout, or as part of a recovery routine.
+It’s generally safe to foam roll for 10–20 minutes, 3–5 times per week, before or after workouts, or on rest days, paying close attention to technique and comfort.

 Are there any risks associated with foam rolling?